DIDSR/DataCard-Metadata/Completeness/README.md

 ![Completeness Assessment Pipeline](../images/Completeness_Pipeline.png)

 The current iteration of the code takes a metadata csv file and a json metadata reference dictionary as input.
-A list of matched, missing, and unexpected data header fields are returned as terminal output.
+Lists of matched, missing, and unexpected data header fields are returned as terminal output.
 Visualizations for field and record completeness can also be produced and saved in the `/output` directory.